The p-cycle of Holonomic D-modules and Quantization of Exact Algebraic Lagrangians: Introduction

-If $X\to S$ is a smooth map, then we have the relative tangent sheaf $\mathcal{T}_{X/S}$ and the relative differential forms $\Omega_{X/S}^{1}$; these will be vector bundles on $X$, and, taking the relative spectrum yields the relative cotangent and tangent bundles, respectively.
-The enveloping algebra of the sheaf $\mathcal{T}_{X/S}$ is denoted $\mathcal{D}_{X/S}$, the sheaf of relative differential operators.
+If $X\to S$ is a smooth map, then we have the relative tangent sheaf $\mathcal{T}_{X/S}$ and the relative differential forms $\Omega_{X/S}^{1}$; these will be vector bundles on $X$, and, taking the relative spectrum over $X$ of the symmetric algebras of these bundles yields the relative cotangent and tangent bundles, respectively.
+The enveloping algebra of the sheaf $\mathcal{T}_{X/S}$ is denoted $\mathcal{D}_{X/S}$, the sheaf of relative differential operators\footnote{Note in particular that these are differential operators without divided powers}.